zhengying-liu/autodl-contrib/README.md

 * Labels are contained in a separate `labels.csv` file.
 * Meta-data in `private.info`.
 Please edit by hand to supply information needed.

-Examples are provided in [file_format](https://github.com/zhengying-liu/autodl-contrib/tree/master/file_format) folder.
+Examples and documentation are provided in [file_format](https://github.com/zhengying-liu/autodl-contrib/tree/master/file_format) folder.

 _Works for images, videos, sounds (time series)._

 #### 2. AutoML format

-Examples are provided in [matrix_format](https://github.com/zhengying-liu/autodl-contrib/tree/master/matrix_format) folder.
+Examples and documentation are provided in [matrix_format](https://github.com/zhengying-liu/autodl-contrib/tree/master/matrix_format) folder.

 _Creates a tabular dataset._

-#### 3. Raw text/speech format
+#### 3. AutoNLP format

-\[To describe\]
+Examples and documentation are provided in [nlp_format](https://github.com/zhengying-liu/autodl-contrib/tree/master/nlp_format) folder.

-It's the format used in AutoSpeech and AutoNLP challenge.
-We have script that converts the data from this format to the AutoDL (TFRecords) format.
+It's the format used in AutoNLP challenge.
+We have a script that converts the data from this format to the AutoDL (TFRecords) format.

-_Works for text and time series._
+_Works for text data._

 ### Understanding check_n_format.py